2019 World Juniors: Hrabik Getting Great Opportunity With Czechs

 Vaclav Varada, their coach for the Czech Republic, called it a ‘good fit’ even though they haven’t produced much in the way of offence.
 The team, as a whole, has only managed four goals and that line hasn’t scored since Wednesday’s opener when Kaut netted the Czechs’ first goal of the tournament with Necas assisting for his lone point thus far.

 As a result, Varada has been tinkering in an attempt to spark his squad — even loading up his top line at times with Filip Zadina, another first-rounder, replacing Hrabik for the latter half of a 2-1 loss to Russia on Friday.
-But Varada went back to Hrabik in that prime spot to start Saturday’s game against Canada, albeit with limited success in a 5-1 defeat.
+But Varada went back to Hrabik in that prime spot to start Saturday’s game against Canada, albeit without much success in a 5-1 defeat.

 RELATED: Canada’s Depth Outshines Czechs’ Stars